Portrait of Deniz Sezen

 Deniz Sezen

-Software Engineer
+DevOps Engineer

 About me

 cloud infrastructure automation to bear.
-I am not afraid of getting my hands dirty and am
+I am not afraid of getting my hands dirty and

-relentless in pursing elegant and maintainable solutions.
+am relentless in the pursuit of building elegant and maintainable solutions.

 If you're interested in learning more about me, you can find a copy of my résumé here.